How to Negotiate Salary for Your Next Career Move

 Research Online

-Learn more by talking to acquaintances who have had similar roles or reaching out through professional networks in addition to brainstorming members of professional associations.
+Get insight from talking to acquaintances who have had similar roles, or reaching out via professionally-oriented networks in addition to brainstorming professionals in professional organizations.

-Preparing for any negotiation is always well spent.
-You’ll feel much more confident when giving your argument if you have a clearly defined set of talking points outlined before the deadline.
+The time spent in preparing for a negotiation is always well spent.
+You’ll be much more confident when the presentation of your case if have a clear outline of your talking points in advance.

-Here are a few suggestions of items you might consider including in your salary negotiation:
+Here are a few ideas of items you may want to consider during your salary negotiation:

 - Training potential